connar/connar.github.io/content/posts/dll-hijacking-journey.md

 ### 6.1 Attempt 1 - Crassus with a filtered log

-I reached for [Crassus](https://github.com/vu-ls/Crassus) (Will Dormann's tool, derived from Accenture's [Spartacus](https://pavel.gr/blog/dll-hijacking-using-spartacus)) to automate the proxy generation (the dll that would be placed in the same directory as the signed binary).
+Originally I thought of using [Crassus](https://github.com/vu-ls/Crassus) (Will Dormann's tool, derived from Accenture's [Spartacus](https://pavel.gr/blog/dll-hijacking-using-spartacus)) to automate the proxy generation (the dll that would be placed in the same directory as the signed binary).

 > **What Crassus does is** it automates the exact workflow you'd otherwise do by hand.
 You feed it a Process Monitor log, and it scans for DLLs that a process searched for and either didn't find or found in a user-writable directory.
 For each hit it checks the directory's ACLs to confirm a low-privileged user could actually write there, and then for the viable ones it generates a compile-ready **proxy**.
 This proxy is essentially a `.cpp` with a `DllMain`/payload skeleton, and a `.def` that re-exports every function of the *real* DLL so the host won't crash when it calls them.
 In principle you go from a raw ProcMon capture to a buildable sideloading template in a single step, which is why I started with it rather than writing everything myself.